Virtual Clinic Videos

 probably all have a few.
 Have a look underneath though — the

 brake gear is back to front!
-The story goes that the
+The story goes that the blueprint

-correct the position of the brake cylinder, air reservoir
+of the brake cylinder, air reservoir and triple valve, and add

-and triple valve, and add air lines, brake levers and wires
+air lines, brake levers and wires using styrene strip and rod

-using styrene strip and rod and copper or steel wire.
-The
+and copper or steel wire.
+The results meet my "3-foot"

-results meet my "3-foot" standard (if it looks good from
+standard (if it looks good from 3-feet) and budget (the scrap

-and K) give a much more prototypical look for those who like
+finer detailing (AB and K) give a much more prototypical look

-to get close-up.
-They are also a good source of various bits
+for those who like to get close-up.
+They are also a good

-for a bash-build.
-Adding coupler trip-pin levers and air
+source of various bits for a bash-build.
+Adding coupler

-lines at the ends of the cars.
-View Clinic
+trip-pin levers and air lines at the ends of the cars.

 Expanding the Long Island Railroad — Brian